WooodHead/docs/2018/code/docker/docker-command.md

    docker image ls --filter=reference="*:latest" docker image ls --format "{{.Respository}}":"{{.Tag}}":"{{.Size}}" docker image ls --digests <image>

+   # remove images
+   docker image rm -a [container-name|container-id] docker image rm $(docker image ls -q) -f

+   -a flag: docker will also remove all unused images(those not in use by any containers) Deleting an image will remove the image and all of its laysers from your Docker host.
+This means it will no longer show up in docker image ls commands, and all directories on the Docker host containing the layer data will be deleted.
+However, if an image layer is shared by more than one image, that layer will not be deleted until all images that reference it have been deleted.
+   -q returns a list containing just the image IDs

+   Error response from daemon:conflict : unable to remove repository reference "<image-name>" (must force) - container <container-id> is using its referenceed image

+   The Cause is that attempting to delete an iamge without stopping and destorying all containers using

    # search image
    docker search <image> --limit=10